U.S. jobs, inflation data support tapering of Fed bond buying

 Separately, the New York Federal Reserve said its "Empire State" general business conditions index fell to 8.24 in August from 9.46 in July.
 A reading above zero indicates expansion.

-However, details of the report were fairly encouraging, with strong gains in labour market gauges.
+However, details of the report were fairly encouraging, with strong gains in labor market gauges.
 The inventory drawdown continued, which bodes well for future production.

 The Philadelphia Federal Reserve, meanwhile, said its business activity index fell to 9.3 in August from 19.8 in July, amid a slowdown in new orders growth and factory jobs.

-But economists do not view this survey as a good barometer of national factory activity and were optimistic manufacturing will regain muscle, supported by a strengthening housing market recovery and firming demand overseas.
+But economists do not view this survey as a good barometer of national factory activity and were optimistic manufacturing will regain muscle, supported by a strengthening housing market recovery and firming demand overseas which is pushing up domestic exports.

 "Growth in Europe and a pop in exports in June suggests we might see production growth resume after a flat first half," said Mei Li, an economist at FTN Financial in New York.

-(Reporting by Lucia Mutikani, additional reporting by Paige Gance in Washington, Alister Bull in Louisville and Steven C Johnson in New York; Editing by Chizu Nomiyama)
+(Reporting by Lucia Mutikani, additional reporting by Paige Gance in Washington and Steven C Johnson in New York; Editing by Chizu Nomiyama)

 LONDON British shares gained on Friday, led by BT as investors cheered the resolution of a long-running regulatory battle over its broadband unit.